strapi/documentation/docusaurus/docs/dev-docs/migration/v3-to-v4/data/mongo.md

 ---
-title: Migrate from MongoDB to SQL with Strapi v3 - Strapi Developer Docs
+title: MongoDB v3 to SQL v3 migration
 description: Migrate from a MongoDB to a SQL database in Strapi v3
 displayed_sidebar: devDocsSidebar
 ---